Siddharth-31/Weather-Forecast-System/README.md

 ## 📱 Mobile Support
 - The application is fully responsive and works seamlessly on mobile devices, tablets, and desktop computers
-- Available as a mobile application for iOS and Android devices
+- Available as a mobile application for Android devices

 ## 🔮 Future Enhancements
 - Dark mode toggle